Azure-Samples/java-microservices-aca-lab/docs/03_lab_monitor/03_openlab_monitoring_aca.md

 After you complete this lab, you will be able to:

-- Inspect your ACA in the Azure Portal
+- Inspect your Azure Container Apps in the Azure Portal
-- Configure ACA monitoring
+- Configure Azure Container Apps environment monitoring
 - Configure Application Insights to receive monitoring information from your applications
 - Analyze application specific monitoring data